 What is craniofacial surgery?

-Craniofacial surgery is a sub-specialty of oral surgery that focuses on the treatment of patients who have birth defects such as cleft lip and palate.
-The craniofacial surgeon will work with a team that may include speech pathologists, orthodontists, and craniofacial plastic surgeons in planning treatment to correct cleft lip and palate, as well as other jaw and face abnormalities.
+Craniofacial surgery is a sub-specialty of oral surgery that treats patients with birth defects such as cleft lip and palate.
+The craniofacial surgeon works with speech pathologists, orthodontists, and craniofacial plastic surgeons.
+This team plans treatments to correct cleft lip and palate, as well as other jaw and face abnormalities.

-As a member of a craniofacial team, the craniofacial surgeon works to restore the jaw and facial structures, with the goal of restoring normal function and appearance.
-This includes surgical treatment of the position of the jaws, and pre- and post-operative treatment of jaw surgery.
+As a member of a craniofacial team, the craniofacial surgeon restores the jaw and facial structures.
+Their main goal is restoring normal function and appearance.
+This includes surgical jaw positioning, and pre/post-operative jaw surgery treatment.

 What is a cleft lip and palate?

-Cleft lip and cleft palate are facial malformations in which the parts of the face that form the upper lip and mouth remain split, instead of sealing together before birth.
+Cleft lip and cleft palate are facial malformations in which the parts of the face that form the upper lip and mouth do not join fully.
+Normally these would seal together before birth.
 Similar splits can occur in the roof of the mouth, or palate.

-Clefting results when there is not enough tissue in the mouth or lip area and the tissue that’s available does not join together properly.
-Though the defect occurs in early fetal development, in most cases the cause is unknown.
-However, there appears to be a link to genetics and maternal environmental exposures during pregnancy.
+When there is not enough tissue in the mouth or lip area to join together properly, clefting can result.
+Though the defect occurs in early fetal development, the cause is unknown in most cases.
+However, there appears to be a link between genetics and maternal environmental exposures during pregnancy.

-Although there are certain aesthetic considerations associated with cleft lip and palate, having this birth defect can affect people in more serious ways.
+Although there are certainly aesthetic considerations associated with cleft lip and palate, this birth defect often affects people in more serious ways.

-Difficulty Eating – When there is a separation or opening in the palate, food, and liquids can pass from the mouth back through the nose.
-While they await surgery, patients can use specially designed prosthetics to help keep fluids flowing downward toward the stomach, which ensures that they receive adequate nutrition.
+Difficulty Eating – Food, and liquids can pass from the mouth back through a separated palate to the nose.
+Patients can use specially designed prosthetics to help keep fluids flowing downward toward the stomach, which ensures that they receive adequate nutrition.

 Speech Difficulties – Because the upper lip and palate are not properly formed, it may be difficult for children to speak clearly.
-When they do, a nasal sound may be produced.
-Their speech may be hard to understand, so a speech pathologist may be consulted to resolve these issues.
+When they do, they may produce a nasal sound.
+Their speech may be hard to understand, so the patient may consult a speech pathologist to resolve these issues.

-Ear Infections – Cleft lip and palate can lead to a buildup of fluid in the middle ear, which leaves children with a higher risk for ear infections.
-If it’s not properly treated, even deafness can occur.
-To prevent infections, small tubes may be placed in the eardrums to facilitate fluid drainage.
+Ear Infections – Cleft lip and palate can lead to a buildup of fluid in the middle ear, increasing the risk for ear infections in children.
+If not properly treated, even deafness can occur.
+Small tubes may be placed in the eardrums to facilitate fluid drainage and prevent infection.

-Dental Problems – Children who suffer from cleft lip and palate also often have missing, malformed, or displaced teeth, which causes a higher number of cavities and other dental and orthodontic issues.
+Dental Problems – Cleft lip and palate can cause children to have missing, malformed, or displaced teeth, which causes a higher number of cavities and other dental and orthodontic issues.